 SADGA (Sunningdale & District Gardening Association) – uses Twenty Ten, a general purpose theme.
 It has been the most popular theme for a number of years now.
 SADGA makes heavy use of the blogging capability with a large number of pictures.

-Emma King Barrister – uses the Twenty Fifteen theme (12th most popular).
-This theme is aimed at smaller devices such as tablets.
+Emma King Barrister – used the Twenty Fifteen theme (12th most popular), a theme which is aimed at smaller devices such as tablets.
+It has now switched to the Franklin theme.

 If you are a small local non-profit making organisation